engl5674/engl5674s18/_pages/about.md

 </ul>

-## Metalog: Explaining the format of the course
+## Metalogue: Explaining the format of the course

 I've designed this course in a manner that can be summed up as the 2 following phases:

 1. Communal introductory survey
 2. Independent investigations

-The first phase offers us a the opportunity to survey
+The first phase offers us a the opportunity to survey scholarship from a variety of subfields in a condensed and intensive environment.
+This phase serves as an abridged, introductory means, rather than comprehensive or even foundational.
+For example, some readings may be foundational texts that outline frameworks for your future projects.
+Other readings offer us scholars who have applied foundational theories, so you can see particular problems and approaches to studying those problems.

+The second phase of the course provides us time to independently dig deeper into one of those subfields.
+Based on your interests, you invent and develop a small study into a research problem that you hook into one of the subfields reviewed in the first phase of the course.
+This is your opportunity to apply your developing scholarly skills of primary and secondary research with the intent to contribute to the ongoing scholarly conversation.

+Overall, this approach to the course is akin to the idea of discoverying a contemporary band that you love, and later digging into their historical roots.
+Building on this analogy, you are also an up-and-coming musician, who carves out new creative pathways.

-## How 5674 differs from a methods course
+### How 5674 differs from a methods course

-ENGL 5674 differs from traditional methods courses in the latter surveys a variety of methods.
-In methods courses, students typically must dig deeper into methods of their own particular interest.
+ENGL 5674 differs from traditional methods courses in that the latter type surveys a variety of **methods**, rather than focusing on just one.
+Additionally, in methods courses, students typically must dig deeper into methods of their own particular interest.
 In this course, I ask you to learn autoethnographic methods for the specific objectives outlined in the next section.

 ## VT Principles of Community